jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/Group combinatorics and symmetric groups.md

 ### Symmetric groups

-Recall that we can think of each symmetry in $D_{2n}$ as just a permutation of $n$ vertices, but not all permutations were a symmetry.
+Recall that we can think of each symmetry in $D_{2n}$ [[Dihedral groups and generators#The dihedral group|as just a permutation]] of $n$ vertices, but not all permutations were a symmetry.
 If we think about all of the symmetries, without any restrictions to "rigid motions" do they form a group?
 Yes!

 ##### _proposition:_ the set of bijections on a set is a group